EharK/EharK/README.md

 ## 🏆My Work Highlights:
-In 2021, I secured third place in a data science project on autonomous car data visualization.📈 I've developed a user-friendly Python module for Open-EID card readers and created a crypto market research plugin (coming soon winky face).
+In 2021, I secured third place in a data science project on autonomous car data visualization.📈 I've developed a user-friendly Python module for Open-EID card readers and created a crypto market research plugin <a href="www.sirbofi.com">Sir Bofi</a>.
 I've also built a ChatGPT-integrated web app and a calendar event planner from scratch.
 Code magic! 💡
 <br/><br/><br/>

 ## 💻My Tech Skills: